Cookie (1 Small) and Coffee (1 Mug (8 Fl Oz))

 Portion Control

-Limit the quantity of cookies you consume in one sitting to reduce the overall sugar intake.
+Limit the quantity of cookies you consume to help manage glucose levels.
+Smaller portions can reduce the overall impact on your blood sugar.

 Stay Hydrated